 Delivering other treatments during brain cancer surgery

 We can also deliver other cancer treatments at the time of surgical resection.
 For example, during surgery we can deliver local chemotherapy, also known as BCNU, or Gliadel®, wafers directly to the brain.
-This technique targets chemotherapy to the brain tumor and resection area, helping to minimize side effects related to systemic chemotherapy, like nausea and vomiting.
+This technique targets chemotherapy to the brain tumor and resection area, helping to reduce side effects related to systemic chemotherapy, like nausea and vomiting.

 In addition, another treatment under investigational use for brain cancer treatment is intraoperative radiation therapy (IORT).
 With this technology, we can deliver radiation directly to the area of the tumor resection at the time of surgery, helping to avoid damage to adjacent normal structures, particularly the scalp and the skin on the scalp.